Alexandria Prostitution Lawyer

 Prostitution offenses are charged under the Commonwealth’s statute surrounding commercial sexual conduct [Section 18.2-346] and encompass various acts of prostitution and solicitation.
 If someone engages in sex acts for money, or an equivalent return (such as drugs or some other pecuniary compensation), they are guilty of prostitution [Section 18.2-346(A)].

 The crime is charged as a class 1 misdemeanor, and the accused can face up to 12 months in jail and/or a fine of up to $2,500 if convicted [Section 18.2-11(a)].
-Regardless of the penalty, those accused of prostitution in Virginia can greatly benefit from the expertise of a seasoned Alexandria prostitution lawyer.
+Regardless of the penalty, those accused of prostitution in Virginia can greatly benefit from the abilities of a seasoned Alexandria prostitution lawyer.

 Anyone who offers money to a prostitute to perform any sexual favors, then performs an act in furtherance of the intent to engage in the sexual act, can be charged with solicitation of prostitution.
 This is also a class 1 misdemeanor [Section 18.2-346(B)] (maximum $2,500 fine and/or up to a year in jail).
 En Español.